agraham/PRISM_rtd/docs/teamlead.rst

   * Click *Related Resources* in the toolbar at the left
   * Click on *Find Resources* in the upper right
-  * Click on *Attribute filter* at the top and type in *GPS file* and select the Media Type
+  * Click on *Attribute filter* at the top and type in *GPS file* and select the Media Type, type in the Team number and select the corresponding Media Tag
   * Use the *Time filter* to filter by Media Date
   * Click *Add Relationship* next to the file in the Search results
   * Click the *Add* button and then *Save Edits*